 - RESTORATION SUPERVISORS work closely with staff to help improve and maintain areas of high ecological significance in Saint Paul.
 Restoration Supervisors assist with supervising volunteers during large habitat restoration events.
 They may also lead small volunteer events in the absence of staff.

 - COMO PARK ECOSTEWARDS are individuals and small groups who are dedicated to preserving, protecting and restoring natural areas and vital ecosystems.
 They adopt a parcel of land in the Como Woodland Outdoor Classroom in Como Regional Park.
 We provide the training and tools needed.

 - GARDEN STEWARDS are individuals and groups who care for the many gardens in Saint Paul by planting, weeding, mulching and providing general garden maintenance.

 - PARK STEWARDS are individuals and small groups who assist in the upkeep and general beautification of Saint Paul's parks and trails.

-- BLUEBIRD TRAIL STEWARD is an individual or a small group who monitor Bluebird nestboxes, remove non-native bird species, record and report bird fledged, species, etc. Location is Trout Brook Nature Sanctuary.
+- BLUEBIRD TRAIL STEWARD is an individual or a small group who monitor Bluebird nestboxes, remove non-native bird species, record and report bird fledged, species, etc. New location for 2018 TBD, so stay tuned!